Scroll down to meet the committee….

 As an Instructor on roller skis and snow it is really rewarding to help people of all abilities get started and progress.
 Everyone is an individual so each lesson is enjoyable and different

 Yorkshire Ski Federation Rep – Wendy McRae

 Media and newsletter- Amy Gumbrell

-A relative newcomer to roller skiing and cross country skiing, I can claim no great sporting achievements, but I do excel at cake eating.
+A relative newcomer to roller skiing and cross country skiing, I can claim no great sporting achievements.
 I have enjoyed many years of downhill skiing and have always thought that skiing uphill was just plain silly.
-But being impressed with the cross country skiing during the Sochi Winter Olympics 2014, and needing a new challenge, I started taking roller ski lessons at the York Sports Village with Martin Roscoe and I haven’t looked back since.
+But being impressed with the cross country skiing during the Sochi Winter Olympics 2014, and needing a new challenge, I started taking roller ski lessons at the York Sports Village with the YDCCSC coaches I haven’t looked back since.
 I’ve become fitter and made many new friends.
-And although cross country skiing was never my intention when I joined the club (I just intended to rollerski), I went on my fourth cross country ski trip this year and I love it, even the up hill.
+And although cross country skiing was never my intention when I joined the club (I just intended to roller ski), I went on my fourth cross country ski trip this year and I love it, even the up hill.
 (Actually that last bit is a lie -I still hanker for a chair lift – but I will persevere……..)